Astronomical coordinate systems: Ecliptic system

 The fundamental plane is the plane of the Earth's orbit, called the ecliptic plane.
 There are two principal variants of the ecliptic coordinate system: geocentric ecliptic coordinates centered on the Earth and heliocentric ecliptic coordinates centered on the center of mass of the Solar System.

 The geocentric ecliptic system was the principal coordinate system for ancient astronomy and is still useful for computing the apparent motions of the Sun, Moon, and planets.
+It was used to define the twelve astrological signs of the zodiac, for instance.

 The heliocentric ecliptic system describes the planets' orbital movement around the Sun, and centers on the barycenter of the Solar System (i.e. very close to the center of the Sun).
 The system is primarily used for computing the positions of planets and other Solar System bodies, as well as defining their orbital elements.

 Galactic system

-The galactic coordinate system uses the approximate plane of our galaxy as its fundamental plane.
-The Solar System is still the center of the coordinate system, and the zero point is defined as the direction towards the galactic center.
+The galactic coordinate system uses the approximate plane of the Milky Way Galaxy as its fundamental plane.
+The Solar System is still the center of the coordinate system, and the zero point is defined as the direction towards the Galactic Center.
 Galactic latitude resembles the elevation above the galactic plane and galactic longitude determines direction relative to the center of the galaxy.